About the Cultural Development Fund

 - Incorporated not for profit arts cultural or community organisations.
 Organisations from outside City of Port Phillip may apply if the festival or event is held in the City of Port Phillip and engages with Port Phillip participants and community.

 - Have organisational Public Liability Insurance to the value of $20 Million.

 - Able to provide an ABN (Australian Business Number)

 How to apply

-The City of Port Phillip uses the Smartygrants online application system.
+All City of Port Phillip grants use the Smartygrants online application system.

-Council is committed to fostering equitable participation in events, programs and activities in our community.
-The Accessibility and Disability Inclusion Fact Sheet for Arts Grants Applicants contains resources you can explore when applying for a grant to help include people with disability when organising, planning and budgeting for your event or program of activities:
+We are committed to equitable participation in events, programs and activities in our community.
+The Accessibility and Disability Inclusion Fact Sheet for Arts Grants Applicants contains resources you can explore when applying for a grant to help include the people with disability when organising, planning and budgeting for your event or program of activities: